jkivilin/camellia-simd-aesni/README.md

 The SIMD128 (128-bit vector) implementation variants process 16 blocks in parallel.

 - [camellia_simd128_with_aes_instruction_set.c](camellia_simd128_with_aes_instruction_set.c):
-  - C intrinsics implementation for x86 with AES-NI and for ARMv8 with Crypto Extension.
+  - C intrinsics implementation for x86 with AES-NI, for ARMv8 with Crypto Extension and for POWER with AES crypto instruction set.
     - x86 implementation requires AES-NI and either SSE4.1 or AVX instruction set and gets best performance with x86-64 + AVX.
     - ARM implementation requires AArch64, NEON and ARMv8 crypto-extension instruction set.
+    - POWER implementation requires powerpc64le and AES crypto instruction set.
   - Includes vector intrinsics implementation of Camellia key-setup (for 128-bit, 192-bit and 256-bit keys).
   - On AMD Ryzen 3700X, when compiled for x86-64+AVX, this implementation is **~3.5 times faster** than reference.